rehierl/abstract-properties/03-relations/1-0-graphs.md

 * `E := { (a,b), (a,d), (b,c), (c,d) }`

-As shown above, vertical lines may also be used to rejoin (merge) several arrows that end with the same node.
+As shown above, vertical lines may also be used to rejoin (merge) several arrows that end in the same node.

 ```
 (less clear)            (more clear)